 The Lake Superior Scenic Byway ends two miles pass the historic town of Cloverland at the Junction of Highway 13 and Country Road H.

-More images from my travels through the Bayfield Peninsula can be found in the Wisconsin Gallery on my photography website.
+More images from my travels through the Bayfield Peninsula can be found in the Wisconsin Collection within The Art Gallery.

 I am the 8th photographer in 4 generations of my family.
 Back in 2006, my husband accepted a job traveling and I jumped at the chance to go with him.
 We have spent the last 11+ years traveling the United States.